andaryjo/trias-client/docs/README.md

 ## client.getStops(StopsRequestOptions options)

-This function returns a list of deparures for a given stop.
+ This function returns a list of stops that fit the given search criteria.
 It requires `StopsRequestOptions` and will return a Promise which resolves into a `StopsResult`.

 | Paramater | Description | Type | Required | Default | Example |
 |---|---|---|---|---|---|